 - a.
 Both the engineering and programming departments need to collaborate on a thorough monitoring of each station's use of auto displays.
-A video recording of how the station appears on RDS and HD Radio receiver displays, including other, competing stations in the market, would be a plus.
-This might require renting a vehicle that has the proper in-car entertainment system, although given the diversity of most station staffs, chances are that most stations have employees who own a wide array of equipped vehicles.
-This exercise should include reviewing each element that will be visible on the display (music, artwork and other information like the station slogan, personalities, etc.) at the point in the station where the information resides, for example, the production system. - b.
-On a quarterly basis, designate two station employees one with a vehicle equipped with an RDS receiver and one with a vehicle with an HD Radio receiver with Artist Experience to conduct a comprehensive monitor of the station, using the recommended web form (below), to ensure that all standards are being met.
+A video recording of how the station appears on RDS and HD Radio receiver displays, including other competing stations in the market, would be a plus.
+This might require renting a vehicle that has the proper in-car entertainment system, although given the diversity of most station staffs chances are that most stations have employees who own a wide array of equipped vehicles.
+This exercise should include reviewing each element that is visible on the display (music, artwork and other information like the station slogan, personalities, etc.) at the point in the station where the information resides, for example, the production system. - b.
+On a quarterly basis, designate two station employees one with a vehicle equipped with an RDS receiver and one with a vehicle with an HD Radio receiver with Artist Experience to conduct a comprehensive monitor of the station, using the recommended web form (below) to ensure that all standards are met.
+If possible, it would also be good to include a vehicle with a hybrid radio receiver, noting that each manufacturer's hybrid radio platform will behave differently.
+As of May 2021, the vehicle manufacturers with hybrid radios in the U.S. include Audi, BMW and Mercedes.